surma/surma.dev/content/things/observables-on-the-platform.md

 })();
 ```

 Note that I am _statically_ importing my app’s main code but expose it wrapped in an `init` function.
 This way the app starts way quicker when it can skip the polyfill.
+If we had [top-level await], this would be even simpler to write.

 ## Conclusion